Pints, Pounds, & Pâté

 as you plan your trip!

-Finding the right pants
+Picking the right pants

 Stylish loafers and booties

-And, finally, regardless of the season, you can't go wrong with boots and booties in Paris!
+And, finally, regardless of the season, you can't go wrong with ankle boots and booties in Paris!
 I love Blondo boots because they come in *waterproof* options and I can walk in them all day, rain or shine!

 What to Wear in Paris

-Rowena Swing Dress, from Wool&
+Rowena Swing Dress, from Wool& (JSB)

 Avoid the top 10 Tourist Mistakes in Paris

 Often, I leave my nicer jewelry at home on big trips, for fear of losing it.
 If you want to leave your wedding/engagement ring at home, but still want a bit of shine for your Parisian shopping adventures, check out Noémie which has stunning diamond eternity bands, perfect for travel!
-For necklaces, earrings, etc., I've recently discovered J. Bubs, which has a ton of cool medallion necklaces (that are surprisingly affordable).

 Bon voyage!